LoudounCodes/combinatorics/docs/index.md

 ### Tips for students

 * The library works over **indices** (`int[]`) so you can remap to any domain (names, cards, colors) using `IndexingAdapter`.
+* **Gray order tip:** when you need to update a running total or bitset per step, Gray-order combinations let you apply a constant-time “remove one / add one” change.
 * When in doubt about how many results you’ll get, call `size()` or `sizeExact()` first.
 * If you see an exception, read it—it’s usually an input check doing you a favor (e.g., `k > n` without repetition).